swc/kegbot/README.md

 # Kegbot

-This is the main code repository for the Kegbot Server package.
-(Or it might be a fork.
-The official repository lives here: https://github.com/Kegbot/kegbot).
+This is a fork of the Kegbot Server package created to add support for payment modules.
+(The official repository lives here: https://github.com/Kegbot/kegbot).